Skip to main content

 Keep Wildlife Wild

 Woodchucks, also known as groundhogs, are solitary animals, except for the few weeks a year when females have young, called kits.
-One litter per year is produced in a burrow underground, usually in April or May.
-The litter usually contains 2-6 kits that are born blind, naked and helpless.
+Females have one litter per year in underground burrows, usually in April or May.
+The litter usually contains 2-6 kits born blind, naked, and helpless.
 Their eyes don't open until they are about 4 weeks old.
-When they are 6-7 weeks old they'll begin exploring outside the burrow.
+When they are 6-7 weeks old, they'll begin exploring outside the burrow.
 By midsummer, they'll be digging practice burrows and will soon leave to continue life on their own.

 Tip: If a woodchuck kit is found wandering some distance from its burrow without its mother, it may be orphaned.
 Watch from a distance for an hour or more to see if it rejoins its mother.
 If you determine the kit is orphaned, it will likely have littermates that also need help.
-Continue to search the area often for up to a week to see if its siblings appear.
-Unless a woodchuck appears to be injured, or sick, is walking in circles or falling over or is known to be orphaned, it should be left alone.
+Continue searching the area frequently for up to a week to see if its siblings appear.
+Unless a woodchuck appears to be injured, sick, is walking in circles or falling over, or is known to be orphaned, it should be left alone.